andrewhercules/andrewhercules.github.io/_posts/2018-12-11-the-one-question-that-forces-you-to-really-understand-your-service-or-platform.md

 ---
 layout: post
-title: The one question that checks if you really understand your service or platform
+title: The one question that forces you to really understand your service or platform
 tags: [Insights, Digital Strategy, Digital Transformation, Stakeholder Management]
 header-img: /assets/img/blog/confused-child.jpg
 header-img-creator-name: Tumisu